Governor of Indiana

-The governor of Indiana is the head of government of the State of Indiana.
+The governor of Indiana is the head of government of the U.S. state of Indiana.
 The governor is elected to a four-year term and is responsible for overseeing the day-to-day management of the functions of many agencies of the Indiana state government.
 The governor also shares power with other statewide executive officers, who manage other state government agencies.
 The governor works out of the Indiana Statehouse and holds official functions at the Indiana Governor's Residence in the state capital of Indianapolis.

-The 51st, and current, governor is Republican Eric Holcomb, who took office on January 9, 2017.
+The 52nd, and current, governor is Republican Mike Braun, who took office on January 13, 2025.

 The position of the governor has developed over the course of two centuries.
 It has become considerably more powerful since the mid-20th century after decades of struggle with the Indiana General Assembly and Indiana Supreme Court to establish the executive branch of the government as an equal third branch of the state government.
 Although gubernatorial powers were again significantly expanded by constitutional amendments during the 1970s, Indiana governors remain significantly less powerful than their counterparts in most other states.